Prices from £19.99

 If the medication you are taking for migraines isn’t helping you should seek advice from your doctor.
 They will be able to advise you further or refer you to a specialist if necessary.

-It could – like all medicines, Buccastem M® can cause side effects, although not everybody gets them.
+Like all medicines, Buccastem M can cause side effects, although not everybody gets them.
 Some side effects include:

 Rare side effects include:

 - Jaundice – yellowing of the skin and/or the whites of the eyes

 Emergency advice – if you experience any of the following serious side effects, you should stop taking the tablets and seek urgent medical attention:

 - A high temperature, pale complexion, muscle stiffness and changes in your level of alertness.
 These may be signs of a more serious condition called neuroleptic malignant syndrome